 UPDATE: Researching Kenyan Law

-By Tom Ojienda and Leonard Obura
+By Tom Ojienda and Leonard Obura Aloo

 Leonard Obura Aloo LL.B.
 (Nairobi), LL.M.
 (Commercial Law, Cape Town), LL.M.
 (IT and Telecommunications Law, Strathclyde, Glasgow UK), Advocate of the High Court of Kenya.
 He is an advocate practising in Nairobi, Kenya with the firm of Mwaura and Wachira Advocates and law Lecturer at Kenyatta University, Nairobi, Kenya.
 Previously, he worked as the head of Commercial Legal Services for Telkom Kenya Limited, the local fixed-line telecommunications provider.
-His research interests are in the area of international trade law, regulatory law, alternative dispute resolution, judicial performance evaluation criteria, information technology and telecommunications law.
+His research interests are in the area of international trade law, regulatory law, alternative dispute resolution, judicial performance evaluation criteria, and information technology and telecommunications law.
 The assistance of Catherine Karanja LL.B (Nairobi) of Mwaura & Wachira Advocates is gratefully acknowledged.

 Mathews Okoth holds a Bachelor of Laws degree (LL.B Hons) from Moi University, Kenya and Post Graduate Diploma in Law from the Kenya School of Law.
 He is an Advocate of the High Court of Kenya and a diligent Researcher.
-His main areas of practice include commercial law, constitutional law, public administrative law and policy, energy law, land and environmental law, defamation law, labour law, competition law, insolvency law, the law of restitution, civil society law, gender and the law, company law as well as legislative & regulatory review.
+His main areas of practice include commercial law, constitutional law, public administrative law and policy, energy law, land and environmental law, defamation law, labor law, competition law, insolvency law, the law of restitution, civil society law, gender and the law, company law as well as legislative & regulatory review.
 He currently practices with the firm of Mohammed Muigai Advocates.

 Table of Contents